Thurrock

 THURROCK MP Jen Craft has called on Thurrock Council to do more to address reckless parking and driving on Mill Lane, after a young child was hit by a car this morning (Thursday, 19 March).

-The road, which is used as an informal drop-off and pick-up point for Harris Primary Academy Mayflower, has become increasingly dangerous for parents and students.
+The road, which is used as a drop-off and pick-up point for Harris Primary Academy Mayflower, has become increasingly dangerous for parents and students.

 While the child was not seriously injured, many parents have reported being knocked by vehicles or forced off the pavement in recent weeks.